lospec/emoji-archive/README.md

 If you can't / won't run the validation script, it will be automatically run when you make a pull request.
 This validation must pass before your pull request is accepted.

+# Scripts

+In the scripts folder are a few scripts that may be useful

+To run a script you can either run them through NPM, with `npm run <script name>`, or you can run them directly with node, with `node <script name>`.
+Some scripts have command line arguments.

+## validate.js
+Validates that all the emojis and the credits.cvs file are correctly formatted.
+This script is run automatically when you make a pull request.

+## quantize.js
+This checks every current emoji to see if they fit the palette.
+If they don't fit the palette, all offending colors will be replaced with the closest one in the palette, and will be saved to the `_quantized` folder on the root.
+Once quantized you should check if the emoji looks good, then move it to the current folder, replacing the old emoji.

+## scale.js
+This scales all emojis in the current folder, then saves them to the `_scaled` folder on the root.
+By default it scales them to 4x, which is ideal for discord, but you can change the scale by passing in the desired scale as the sole argument, e.g. `node scale.js 2` will scale the emojis to 2x.

+## compile.js
+This script compiles all the emojis in the current folder into a single image, then saves it to the root as `_compilation/compiled.png`.
+By default it compiles them into a grid in order with no margins at 1x, but has many arguments that can be set to change how it generates.
+To see all the options run `node compile.js -help`.

 # License

 All rights reserved.